mgmillani/MALM/README.md

   - Camera
   - Computer (may be remote if camera has wireless)

+Notes:
+  - If we use video, some preprocessing has to be made for the transition to be smooth

 ## Robot with Camera
 Software
   - App / Web page